-Prerequisite: BIO231 with a grade of "C" or better, or instructor's permission
+Prerequisite: BIO231 with a grade of "C" or better within the last 5 years or instructor permission

-BIO234 Human Disease 3 Cr.
-Hrs.
+BIO234 Human Disease

 A study of alterations in homeostasis, alterations in cellular function as well as pathophysiology of common disorders of the human nervous, muscular, skeletal, endocrine, cardiovascular, respiratory, excretory, digestive, and reproductive systems.
 Special emphasis will be placed on the relationship between the normal physiology and the physiological basis of the disease process.
 Case studies are used to interpret clinical information, diagnostic tests, signs and symptoms relating to mechanisms of disease.
 Intended for students in or aspiring to various health professions including nursing.